Minimally Invasive Surgery Week 2026

 (Current Sales tax rate 6.5% | Current Hotel Occupancy tax rate 6%)

-Reserve your room on or before Monday, November 9, 2026 to receive our discounted room rates.
+Reserve your room on or before the cut-off date of Monday, November 9, 2026 to receive our discounted room rates.

 Rates will be honored 3 days before and 3 days after the conference, subject to availability.